kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-black-metal-records.md

 sidebar:
   nav: "king"
 ---
-# Period: Present Day … Year: 1987 … Location: Venus
+## Period: Present Day … Year: 1987 … Location: Venus

 Tonight was silent.

-The only method **MARS** would communicate with Katherina was by reading her mind.
-And inserting his words there.
-The nights that he'd take over her body were the worst.
-But tonight was quiet & still – not like Katherina felt the concept of day & night, whatnot with the **SUN** gone and all.

-She did not think of what she was about to do.
-Her own thoughts would betray her.
-Katherina can't afford that.
+He wasn’t speaking tonight.
+Not aloud.
+Not through the crackling wires, not through the walls or the machines.
+**MARS** didn’t need to anymore.

+He preferred the inside of her skull.

+His voice burrowed, uninvited, into her thoughts.
+Sometimes as words.
+Sometimes just a pressure behind the eyes.
+Some nights, he would press into her muscles, inhabit them, wear her bones like clothes.

+Walked her across the room.
+Made her smile.
+Made her beg.
+Made her touch herself.

+But tonight?
+Stillness.

+Katherina had learned not to *think*.

+Thinking was dangerous.
+A single wrong phrase, a flicker of doubt—
+and he’d could be inside her again.

+So she went through the motions.

-As she feigned the usual bed routine - brisk dip in the lake, drying off her body and touching up her hair, rubbing some of the local vegetation on her teeth…
+As she feigned the usual bedtime routine - brisk dip in the lake, drying off her body and touching up her hair, rubbing some of the local vegetation on her teeth…

 She slipped up.

+She had it.
 She had the thought.

-**MARS**, in a fraction of a second, knew.
-The radio-waves travel fast.

-Katherina's mind was flooded with the worst **MARS** could muster – Sinner, wrong doer, evil doer, worker of iniquity, a bad example, scoundrel, villain, knave, viper, wretch, the devil incarnate, monster, demon, fallen angel, lost sheep, black sheep, a loafer and a sneak.
-A good for nothing fucking bitch and a whore.

-And she felt her legs giving way, she felt weak, she felt sick to her stomach, she felt like she was losing control over her body.
-No. Her body was being taken from her.

-No. My body is being taken away from me again.
-You took my mind already.

-Leave me alone.
+And like a hand to the throat—
+He was there.

+No warning.
+No chance.

+Her skull *split open* with his voice.

+> **SINNER, WRONG DOER, EVIL DOER, WORKER OF INIQUITY, A BAD EXAMPLE, SCOUNDREL, VILLAIN, KNAVE, VIPER, WRETCH, THE DEVIL INCARNATE, MONSTER, DEMON, FALLEN ANGEL, LOST SHEEP, BLACK SHEEP, A LOAFER AND A SNEAK.
+A GOOD FOR NOTHING FUCKING BITCH AND A WHORE.**

+It wasn’t just noise.
+It was *penetration*.

+He entered her thoughts like a blade.
+Slid into the gaps of her memories.
+Flooded every synapse with his filth.
+Took her body from her, again.

+She felt weak.
+She felt her legs move without consent.
+She felt sick to her stomach.
+Her mouth twitch.
+Her spine arch.

+_"leave me alone. you have my body already, let the rest of me be"_

+But he was inside already.
+And she couldn’t scream without him tasting it.

+*“leave me alone. leave me alone. please don't do it again, please, i can't do it anymore.”*

+Her voice sounded so far away.

+_“leave m_**E ALONE.”**

-**"LEAVE ME ALONE."**
+**“LEAVE ME ALONE.”**

-**"MY SOUL IS FLAWLESS AND PURE.
-MY SOUL IS FLAWLESS AND PURE."**
+**“MY SOUL IS FLAWLESS AND PURE.”**

-**"I DISREGARD THE PRECAUTIONS."**
+**“I DISREGARD THE PRECAUTIONS.”**

-**"I WANT TO BREAK."**
+**“I WANT TO BREAK.”**

-In a swift motion, **KATHERINA** swiped her hand across the night sky, thinking she can take him down with her.
+And that’s when something would break.
+Not inside her.
+*But in the sky.*

+**KATHERINA**'s hand rose—unthinking.
+Instinctual.
+Like Venus herself moved through her veins.

+She struck upward.

+Tore at the heavens with thought turned to weapon.

+The sky peeled.
+The stars *shivered*.
-Thoughts run down, drip down, become reality.
+Her thoughts ran down, dripped down, became reality.
 The curse of the **RED KING**.

-**MARS** was plucked.
-She held him in her hands.

-Then, a flash.
-Her eyes went blind.

-The truth was there.
+And Mars came undone.

+**KATHERINA** pulled him down.
+Ripped him from the black.
+Held him—smaller than ever—in her hand.

+And then—
+**the flash.**

+Blinding.
+Yellow.
+Revealed.

+And there it was — what Mars hid all this time.
+The truth she was *raped* away from knowing.

+> The **SUN**.
+> Still shining.
+Still burning.
+> Hidden behind Mars.

+He had hidden the dawn.

+He stole the light,
+stole the warmth,
+stole *the life itself*—

+—from **KATHERINA**.
+—from *Venus*.
+—from *everyone*.

+Mars had done it.

+He had silenced the world in shadow and called it "love."

+> Mars wasn’t love.
+> He was *control*.
+> He was the night.
-Mars was hiding the **SUN**.
+> He was the nightmare.

-Mars hid the **SUN** from **KATHERINA**.

-Mars hid the **SUN** from Venus.

-Mars hid the **SUN** from millions.
+> The thing that whispers _“you’ll never be free.”_

+But **KATHERINA** had ripped him out.

 Mars was responsible.